What parents need to know

-This online social world belongs in the increasingly long line of sites where kids take care of little creatures and earn points to "buy" stuff for their computer-based pet while being introduced to virtual worlds and online social networking.
+This online social world belongs in the increasingly long line of sites where kids take care of little creatures and earn points to "buy" stuff for their computer-based pets while being introduced to virtual worlds and online social networking.
 This site's creators know that cute monsters and colorful graphics catch kids' eyes and keep their attention online.
-A UK-created site for grade-school readers, it includes some games that are well constructed, quick, and fun enough to disguise the fact that kids are actually learning.
-Monster owners' ages, home countries, and gender are visible, which may be objectionable to some parents, as is the focus on money for digital goods or memberships to guarantee larger amounts of access.
+A U.K.-created site for grade school readers, it includes some games that are well constructed, quick, and fun enough to disguise the fact that kids are actually learning.
+Monster owners' ages, home countries, and genders are visible, which may be objectionable to some parents, as might be the focus on money for digital goods or memberships to guarantee larger amounts of access.

-The site also comes with some limited social networking features.
+The site also comes with some limited social-networking features.
 Players can leave comments on their friends' "pinboards" in their rooms.
-To make friends, kids are supposed to know their friends' screen names, but players can also find that out online via the forums, community section features, and just by wandering around the virtual world.
-MoshiMonsters is an interesting introduction to social networking and helps kids learn a thing or two, but it's limitations and financial focus ruins some of the experience.
+To make friends, kids are supposed to know their friends' screen names, but players can also find that out online via the forums, through community-section features, and by wandering around the virtual world.
+MoshiMonsters is an interesting introduction to social networking and helps kids learn a thing or two, but its limitations and financial focus ruins some of the experience.

 Families can talk about...

 Families can talk about safely interacting with people online.
-How does interaction with other players on this site compare to similar sites?
+How does interaction with other players on this site compare to that on similar sites?

 What does it means to "know" someone, and are online "friends" really friends?
 It's never too early to start planting seeds about Internet safety, even with elementary school-age kids.